abirch12/Warp-firmware/src/boot/ksdk1.1.0/README.md

 ## Overview
 This version of the Warp firmware runs with the FRDM KL03 development board; the 96x64 OLED with SSD1331 driver and the MAXREFDES117 heart rate module with MAX30102.

-warp-kl03-ksdk1.1-boot.c runs an algorithm to output the user's blood oxygen (SpO2) level and heart rate in bpm on the OLED display.
+`boot.c` runs an algorithm to output the user's blood oxygen (SpO2) level and heart rate in bpm on the OLED display.

 ## Wiring
 In order for the firmware to run as intended, connect your components to the FRDM KL03 as follows:

 J2.2  - SSD1331 OC

 J2.3  - MAXREFDES117 INT

 J2.6  - SSD1331 R

 J2.9  - MAXREFDES117 SDA

 J2.10 - MAXREFDES117 SCL

 J3.4  - MAXREFDES117 Vin

 J3.5  - SSD1331 +

 J3.7  - MAXREFDES117, SSD1331 GND

 J4.1  - SSD1331 CK

 J4.2  - SSD1331 SI

 J4.3  - SSD1331 DC

 ## Source File Descriptions

 ##### `CMakeLists.txt`
 This is the CMake configuration file.
 Edit this to change the default size of the stack and heap.

 ##### `SEGGER_RTT.*`
 This is the implementation of the SEGGER Real-Time Terminal interface.
 Do not modify.